 - Evil Sounds Deep: His voice is so deep, it's hard to understand what he's saying at times.

 - Genius Bruiser: By the, admittedly low, standards of trolls at least.

 - Grim Up North: Has the most northerly start position in the game, beyond that of even Wulfrik or Archaon.

 - It Can Think: And speak far better than any troll or even Greenskin should be able to."It is the hubris of men to see their own destiny in all things.
 Von Carstein.
 The Everchosen.
 Dead men.
 Exalted men.
 In their skin they are all still men.
 This... will be the Age of the Beast."

-- Large and in Charge: A giant even among trolls, Throgg towers over his already hulking brethren, and is one of four Monstrous Lords in the game (the other three being Durthu, Ancient Treeman Elder, and Kholek).
+- Large and in Charge: A giant even among trolls, Throgg towers over his already hulking brethren, and is one of four Monstrous Lords in the game (two of the other three being Durthu, Ancient Treeman Elder, and Kholek).

 - Monster Lord: The self-proclaimed "Troll King", Throgg commands legions of monsters, vastly preferring them over Norscan Warriors for his armies.
 His in game skills focus on heavily buffing trolls and various other monsters, reducing their upkeep, and giving them special bonuses.
 Many players enjoy fielding all-monster armies with him.

 - No Indoor Voice: He always speaks in a loud, guttural voice, even on the diplomacy screen.